CommHIT25

 David Willis, MD

-CMIO, CommHIT
+CommHIT CMIO

 Dr. Willis is a Board-Certified Family Physician practicing family physician and CommHIT’s co-founder.
 In addition to remaining on the pulse of healthcare, he has 20+ years of experience as a private entrepreneur, hospital Chief Medical Information Officer (CMIO), and a community health center CMO at an NCQA Level-3 Certified Medical Home with eight clinical locations offering the following services: pediatric and adult medicine and dental, maternity, and behavioral health.
 He merges his clinical and technology expertise to assist medical providers and social service organizations with cybersecurity, community engagement research, and better uses of technology to improve community health.
 He established Healthy Ocala in 2007, a secure and private digital mechanism to share patient data in Ocala, FL.
 CommHIT expanded that into the first rurally-based Health Information Exchange in the nation.
 Dr. Willis was awarded the 2013 Critical Access and Rural Hospital Champion Award from the Office of the National Coordinator (now the Assistant Secretary for Technology Policy).
 Dr. Willis completed his undergraduate training in mathematics at Stetson University and obtained his Medical Doctorate at the University of South Florida (USF).
 He completed his training at the Florida Hospital Family Practice Residency in Orlando in 2000.